 Student: Date and time:

 Year: Type of search:

 Reactive:

 Proactive:

 Proactive (Random):

 Member of staff conducting search: Witness (member of staff)

 Consent from student to search?
 Yes/No

 Reason for search:

 Any additional relevant information:

+Any additional relevant information.

-Was the metal detecting wand used during the search?
+Was the metal detecting wand used during the search h?
 Yes/No

 Prohibited items found: Yes/No (If yes, please state item found)

 If item found what has happened to the item:

-The first that has happened to the fremi

 Has the incident been reported to the police?
 Yes/No (if yes, please state crime reference number)

 Have parents/carers been informed?
 Yes/No (if no, please state the reason)

-Data and times managed information Dh - 2

 Date and time parents informed: By who?

+bate and time parents informed. by who:

 Action taken/sanction applied/follow-up information:

-Date unleaded and learned an CDOMe.

 Date uploaded and logged on CPOMs:

-Signed (Member of staff conducting search)
+Signed: (Member of staff conducting search)

-Signed:Signed: (Witness member of staff)
+Signed: (Witness member of staff)